 For example, let’s say two people are married, but have no property or debt as a couple.
-One person may serve the other with a divorce petition that simply states- in legal terms of course- that there is nothing to divide.
+One person may serve the other with a divorce petition.
+The petition would simply state- in legal terms of course- that there is nothing to divide.
 The other person agrees, so they don’t bother to contest.
 You could call this an uncontested divorce, even though one person isn’t really participating.

 After 60 days have passed, a default divorce decree can be submitted to the court.
-The other person was served the papers, and never contested because he or she was in agreement.
+The other person was served the papers, and never contested because they were in agreement.
 This is known as a default divorce.
 It is also “uncontested,” but that’s not the actual legal term.

 2. Another way a divorce could be uncontested, is that one person is served the paperwork and doesn’t respond to the court in time.